Maine Practice Materials with helpful tips

 Maine Statutes available online through the Maine Legislature

-Current session information online through the Maine Legislature (previous session information is also available starting in the late 1990's)
+Current session information online through the Maine Legislature previous session information is also available starting in the late 1990's

 Statutes -- Federal

-United States Code (official)Washington, D.C.:U.S. G.P.O.
+United States Code (official) Washington, D.C, U.S. G.P.O.

-United States Code Service (U.S.C.S.)Lexis Pub., updated frequently.
+United States Code Service (U.S.C.S.)
+Lexis Pub., updated frequently.

 U.S. Code available through the G.P.O. website.

-Current and past session informaton from the Libary of Congress -- Thomas website
+Current and past session information from Congress.gov

 Treatises and Other Resources